wp-plugins/email-users/readme.txt

 == Changelog ==

+= Version 4.3.0 =
+* Replaced slow, inefficient SQL queries to build "nice" user names with more efficient queries.
+Thanks to the WP Hackers mailing list for the assistance.

 = Version 4.2.0 =
 * Fixed serious flaw in User Setting implementation which uses the WP_List_Table class.
 The logic was not accounting for large number of users and would slow to a crawl because it was processing the entire list of users instead of just a subset for each page.